File Library: Manage images and files

 Suggested workaround

-If a file has Snippet References, you should also check the Snippet references to see where the file might be used.
+If a file has Snippet References, check the Snippet references for a complete list of all the places the file is used.

 2. Only files in this knowledge base: File references will track references to the file within the same knowledge base the file is stored within.
 If you have multiple knowledge bases and the file is used in other knowledge bases, those references aren't tracked.